 As you know, per law TSLAC requires every local government to file a records management policy, but so far there are no laws requiring government entities to have social media policies.
 It is currently a best practice and a good way to ensure that if something goes wrong involving the social media account, then the governmental body has proactively mitigated those issues.

-Even more social media policy guidance is available online, including Building Local Government Social Media Policies by the National League of Cities, Social Media Policies Database (a huge listing of government and corporate policy examples and templates) by a social media consultant, and a legal advisory for standards of personal social media use by government employees published last year by the US Office of Government Ethics.
+Even more social media policy guidance is available online, including Building Local Government Social Media Policies by the National League of Cities and a legal advisory for standards of personal social media use by government employees published last year by the US Office of Government Ethics.
 You could also perform a simple web search for ‘government social media policies‘ and you’ll find numerous articles and more resources for developing or refining your agency’s policies.

 For more coverage on the topic of social media, check out the rest of our social media series: